aumartinez/php-form-validation-upload/README.md

 # php-form-validation-upload
-A sample for a PHP form validations using PHP and adding file upload functionality
+A sample for a PHP form validation using PHP and adding file upload functionality